In 2017, Rockford, Illinois, first pushed the boundaries of what was understood to be possible in solving homelessness.

 Being first hadn’t been their goal.
 The community wanted to get to a place where no one was enduring homelessness as a common, prolonged, or recurring experience.
 Jaeger and her team immediately began looking at the remaining populations, like youth, families, and single adults.

 The work of ending homelessness is incredibly difficult.
 But the community found it virtually impossible when there was no way to define where they were headed.
-While definitions for making homelessness rare and brief existed for certain populations, like veterans, there was no definition for ending homelessness for everyone.
+While definitions for making homelessness rare and brief existed for certain populations, like veterans, there was no definition for solving homelessness for everyone.

 “We were getting a little frustrated as we worked toward zero for all,” Jaeger said.
 “There was no way to measure our progress.
 We were finding our way in the dark.”

 The process of developing the definition

 In 2014, Community Solutions announced the end of its 100,000 Homes Campaign.
 While the participating communities had successfully helped 105,000 of their unhoused neighbors get connected to homes, none of the communities had ended homelessness.

 Since measuring progress by focusing on the number and rate of people being housed hadn’t ended homelessness, Built for Zero was launched to understand what it would take to help communities end homelessness.
 To do this, they needed definitions that were objective, measurable, simple, and dynamic to local conditions.

 “We are defining an end to homelessness so we can create a goal that people are shooting for. ”Aras Jizan.

 “At the end of the day, we are defining an end to homelessness so we can create a goal that people are shooting for,” said Aras Jizan, Built for Zero’s Portfolio Lead for Data and Technology.
 “If we create a perfect definition in a lab, but no one can actually figure out if they are meeting it, then it’s not going to drive the behavior change that we need and want.”